matt-ball/newman-action/README.md

 # Newman Action

-Allows you to run Postman's headless collction runner, Newman, via a GitHub Action meaning no config of the Newman lib itself.
+Allows you to run Postman's headless collection runner, Newman, via a GitHub Action meaning no config of the Newman lib itself.

 ## Getting Started